Genivia/RE-flex/doc/index.md

 This compiles the code without SIMD optimizations.
 SIMD intrinsics for SSE/AVX and ARM NEON/AArch64 are used to  speed up string search and newline detection in the library.
-These optimizations are not applicable to scanners.
+However, these optimizations are applicable to searching with the `find()` method and are not applicable to scanners.

 🔝 [Back to table of contents](#)